udamir/youtrack-workflow-cli/README.md

 ## Features

+- **Project Initialization**: Initialize new workflow projects with interactive setup and scaffolding
 - **Sync Workflows**: Synchronize workflows (pull and push) between local and YouTrack
 - **Status Tracking**: Track the status of workflows with visual indicators
 - **Create new Workflow Rule**: Create a new workflow rule from a template